fhidalgor/mutagenesis_visualization/docs/mut_processing.rst

 Calculate enrichment scores
 ---------------------------

+Methods and functions reviewed in this section:
+    - :class:`mutagenesis_visualization.Screen`
+    - :meth:`mutagenesis_visualization.Screen.heatmap`
+    - :func:`mutagenesis_visualization.calculate_enrichment`

 If you are performing a selection experiment, where you sequence your library before and after selection, you will need to calculate the enrichment score of each mutant.
 The function to do so is ``calculate_enrichment``.
 This function allows for different parameters to tune how the data is processed and normalized.

 In this example, we show two different ways of using ``calculate_enrichment``.
 Note that the parameters of choice will have a say on the final result.
 In the example, the tonality of red of the two heatmaps is slightly different.
-A more detailed explanation of the parameters can be found in :ref:`normalizing`.
+A more detailed explanation of the parameters can be found in :ref:`Normalizing datasets`.

 .. code:: ipython3